 Learning outcome 12.4(b)

 This statement is about the use of cisplatin as an anti-cancer drug.
-This is new to the 2016 syllabus, and it is uncertain at the moment what sort of depth of knowledge they expect.

 Before you go on, you should find and read the statement in your copy of the syllabus.

 Cisplatin has the formula Pt(NH3)2Cl2.
 There are two completely different ways in which the ammonias and chloride ions could arrange themselves around the central platinum ion, and one of these is the cis-form which we are interested in: